Certaldo Alto

 From idea to novel, proposal to memoir, first draft to first royalties, Allison K Williams brings deep understanding of dramatic structure, sensitivity to voice and theme, technical expertise, and contagious enthusiasm for your work.

-Allison has edited and coached writers to deals with Penguin Random House, Knopf, Mantle, Spencer Hill, St. Martin’s and independent presses.
+Allison has edited and coached writers to deals with Penguin Random House, Macmillan, Harper Collins, Knopf, Mantle, Flatiron, St. Martin’s and independent presses.
 She’s guided essayists to publication in the New Yorker, Time, the Guardian, the New York Times, McSweeney’s and TED Talks.
-As Social Media Editor for Brevity, she inspires thousands of writers with blogs on craft and the writing life.
+As Managing Editor for the Brevity Blog, she inspires thousands of writers with blogs on craft and the writing life.

 Allison is the author of Get Published in Literary Magazines and Seven Drafts: Self-Edit Like a Pro From Blank Page to Book.
 A former circus performer, Allison has written for NPR, CBC, the New York Times, the Christian Science Monitor, Creative Nonfiction, McSweeney’s, Kenyon Review Online and Travelers’ Tales.